abuitech/MsxEasyCartridge/README.md

 ![Game launch screen](Images/RomBrowser/RomBrowser_Help.jpg)
 Help screen displays buttons and keys shortcuts.
 ## Release changes
+### v 0.34
+* Save Rom Browser configuration :
+    * the selected folder and rom file are save in to the configuration file.
+    * when the MSX restart, the Rom Browser will directly go to the proviously selected folder and select the previously selected rom file.
 ### v 0.33
 * New mappers are supported :
     * ASCII 8 (SRAM) : ASCII 8 with SRAM cartridge rom